 Whether you enjoy fine dining, seafood, steak houses or pub food, Vancouver is a city that has you covered.
 Let's take a look at the city's food sector…

 Are you a seafood fanatic?
-Simply make your way to Yaletown, where Blue Water Cafe and Raw Bar is said to be one of the best seafood restaurants in the city.
+Make your way to Yaletown, where Blue Water Cafe and Raw Bar is said to be one of the best seafood restaurants in the city.
 The venue has won many awards for its spectacular cuisine, ranked as the best seafood, as awarded by Vancouver Magazine Restaurant Awards from 2008 to 2015.
 The upmarket restaurant offers a varied selection of seafood - from the raw menu to the fresh tank seafood, including Alaskan King Crab and Atlantic Lobster.

 Voted "Vancouver's Restaurant of the Year," Hawksworth Restaurant is a culinary triumph.
 Chef David Hawksworth remains true to his unique art of cooking, with ingredient-led and contemporary meals that demonstrate a highly skilled technique.
 You can find this elegant restaurant on West Georgia Street, in the heart of the vibrant city.
 Offering private dining areas and an upmarket clientele, this restaurant is a treat for the senses.

 Dining with a View

 If you want to dine good food while absorbing the city's natural beauty, then you'll be happy to take the sky car up Grouse Mountain and settle in at the Observatory Restaurant.
 This upmarket venue offers a selection of locally-sourced meals that are perfectly selected to enhance your unique experience.
 Perched on top of the mountain, you will be able to see over the city and onwards to the distant mountains.